nghilevi/gulp-release-easy/README.md

 gulp-release-easy
 =========

 A gulp plugin that helps you automate releasing and publishing to NPM easy than ever!
+All you need to do is issue `gulp release`.
 I've used it in my pet project as well as used it to publish itself!

 ## Usage
 `npm install gulp-release-easy --save-dev`